-- hostname (str) the server to connect to - port (int) the server port to connect to - username (str) the username to authenticate as (defaults to the current local username) - password (str) a password to use for authentication or for unlocking a private key - pkey (PKey) an optional private key to use for authentication - key\filename (str) the filename, or list of filenames, of optional private key(s) to try for authentication - timeout (float) an optional timeout (in seconds) for the TCP connect - allow\agent (bool) set to False to disable connecting to the SSH agent - look\for\keys (bool) set to False to disable searching for discoverable private key files in ~/.ssh/ - compress (bool) set to True to turn on compression - sock (socket) an open socket or socket-like object (such as a Channel) to use for communication to the target host - gss\auth (bool) True if you want to use GSS-API authentication - gss\kex (bool) Perform GSS-API Key Exchange and user authentication - gss\deleg\creds (bool) Delegate GSS-API client credentials or not
+- hostname (str) the server to connect to - port (int) the server port to connect to - username (str) the username to authenticate as (defaults to the current local username) - password (str) Used for password authentication; is also used for private key decryption if passphrase is not given. - passphrase (str) Used for decrypting private keys. - pkey (PKey) an optional private key to use for authentication - key\filename (stx) the filename, or list of filenames, of optional private key(s) and/or certs to try for authentication - timeout (float) an optional timeout (in seconds) for the TCP connect - allow\agent (bool) set to False to disable connecting to the SSH agent - look\for\keys (bool) set to False to disable searching for discoverable private key files in ~/.ssh/ - compress (bool) set to True to turn on compression

-- gss\host (str) The targets name in the kerberos database. default: hostname - banner\timeout (float) an optional timeout (in seconds) to wait for the SSH banner to be presented.
+- sock (socket) an open socket or socket-like object (such as a Channel) to use for communication to the target host - gss\auth (bool) True if you want to use GSS-API authentication - gss\kex (bool) Perform GSS-API Key Exchange and user authentication - gss\deleg\creds (bool) Delegate GSS-API client credentials or not - gss\host (str) The targets name in the kerberos database. default: hostname - gss\trust\dns (bool) Indicates whether or not the DNS is trusted to securely canonicalize the name of the host being connected to (default True). - banner\timeout (float) an optional timeout (in seconds) to wait for the SSH banner to be presented. - auth\timeout (float) an optional timeout (in seconds) to wait for an authentication response. - disabled\algorithms (dict) an optional dict passed directly to Transport and its keyword argument of the same name.